 Because of the vital role yeast plays in the beer-making process, there is not a single kind of beer that does not come into contact with yeast.
 There is, however, some variation when it comes to the variety and amount of yeast in different beers.

 One variation you might encounter in the brewer’s yeasts is the specific strain used.
 The most common kind of brewer’s yeast, S. cerevisiae, is used for ales and many other kinds of beer whereas its cousin, S. pastorianus, is traditionally used for lagers.
 Two distant relatives, Torulaspora and Brettanomyces, are also used for lambics, weissbier, and a number of other Belgian-style beers.

 In addition, the post-fermentation processing of a beer will greatly impact the yeast content seen by the consumer.
-For example, processes like pasteurization and filtration are often used to kill and remove excess yeast after fermentation is completed.
+For example, processes like pasteurization and filtration are often used to remove excess yeast after fermentation is completed.
 Different production methods employed by large-scale commercial breweries and craft breweries vary widely in this regard.

 Mainstream commercial beers

 Beers produced for large-scale production and sale will contain very little yeast, and any that remain will have been killed by the pasteurization process.